 There’s a better way.

 The fifth system I would work on right away is a planning system.
-Churches are notorious for busying up the calendar with ministries, programs and events.
+Churches are notorious for busying up the calendar with ministries, programs, and events.
 Too many times, these step on everyone’s toes.
 Things don’t get communicated according to plan…they get mentioned according to pain.
-Important stuff like giving and groups and leadership gets pushed off the agenda because the squeaky wheel is loud.
+Important stuff like giving and groups and leadership get pushed off the agenda because the squeaky wheel is loud.

 These are the five systems I would work on in your church if you handed me the keys.